tejada1970/trabajo-js-curso-masterd/README.md

 ## Statement of work

-**You can find the complete statement of this work, in the last point of this document with the title (FINAL WORK: JAVASCRIPT).**
+**You can find the complete statement of this work, in the last point of this document with the title (DESCRIPTION-WORK-JAVASCRIPT).**

 **'It is important to note that this is a fictional project used for educational and practice purposes'**